CityofToronto/bdit_volumes/one-page_documentation_volume_mapping.md

 - [An overview of the Traffic Vehicle Count Project](https://github.com/CityofToronto/bdit_volumes)

 ## Process
 The following diagram outlines the process for transforming raw TMC and ATR data mapped to the City's current node and segment geographic system, FLOW, to a single table consisting of all count data mapped to the City's centreline system.
+The final dataset housing all ATR and TMC data fully mapped to the City's centreline system is stored in `centreline_volumes`.

+Mapping ATR counts involves linking FLOW segments to centreline segments on a one-to-one basis.
+Artery codes are linked to centreline segments via an intermediate table, `artery_tcl`, which is then used to process and insert raw count data into `centreline_volumes`.

+TMCs, on the other hand, consist of volumes across multiple links at a specific intersection.
+This necessitates the creation of an additional intermediate table, `tmc_turns`, to identify the centreline segments which correspond to all the various legs (typically 8) of a specific intersection and their relative location (i.e. N, S, E, or W) and direction (NB, SB, EB, or WB).

 Color Schema:
  - **Orange**: Original tables from FLOW, consisting of raw count and geometry data.
  - **White**: Intermediate tables used for processing and transforming the data.